rust-gamedev/rust-gamedev.github.io/content/news/027/index.md

 <!-- Check the post with markdownlint-->

-Welcome to the {TODO}th issue of the Rust GameDev Workgroup's monthly newsletter.
+Welcome to the 27th issue of the Rust GameDev Workgroup's monthly newsletter.
 [Rust] is a systems language pursuing the trifecta: safety, concurrency, and speed.